psoumyap/DevInvoice/readme.md

 ## Installation
 1. git clone git@github.com:psoumyap/DevInvoice.git
-2. cd DevInvoice
+2. cd DevInvoice and run npm install.
-3. Install mysql database
+3. Install mysql database.
-4. Change the mysql password by
-   ALTER USER 'root'@'localhost' IDENTIFIED BY 'MyNewPass';
+4. In another terminal, change the mysql password by ALTER USER 'root'@'localhost' IDENTIFIED BY 'mysql';
-4. Create a database like below create database invoice;
-5. USE invoice

-  cd to the above directory

-    cd DevInvoice

-    npm install

-## Configuration (database)
-server.js
+   Configuration would look like below.

         host: 'localhost',
         user: 'root',
         password : 'mysql',
         port : 8080, //port mysql
         database:'invoice'

-You have to create a database named 'invoice'
+5. Create a database like below create database invoice;
+6. USE invoice, copy the scripts from t_database.sql and run it in mysql.
+   Now you have tables created.

-## Open your Browser
+ ## Execution

-And type: localhost:8080/api/user
+1. In the terminal run 'Node Server.js'.
+2. Hit the browser with url localhost:8080/api/user.
+3. Enter the data in the form and click on save.
+4. Open the terminal with mysql command prompt and verify that data is inserted in below tables t_user and t_lineitems.